LinusBorg/portal-vue/docs/guide/installation.md

 **About CDNs**: `unpkg.com` and `jsdelivr.com` will load the umd lib automatically.

-If you include it form other sources directly in you HTML, make sure to import `portal-vue/dist/portal-vue.umd.min.js`
+If you include it from other sources directly in your HTML, make sure to import `portal-vue/dist/portal-vue.umd.min.js`

 ### Commonjs

-This is the defaulf main file of the package.
+This is the default main file of the package.

-Webpack 1 doesn't support commonjs, neither do some dev tools, like jest don't either.
+Webpack 1 doesn't support commonjs, neither do some dev tools, like jest doesn't either.
 So this is a sensible default to use.

 ### ESM

 Webpack >=2, rollup and parcel all can natively understand ESModules, so this is the best build to use with those bundlers.

-The ESM version is marked as the default export of `package.json` for consumers that understand the `"module"` field in `package.json` (which is true for all the aforementioned bundlers), so doing `import PortalVue from 'portal-vue'` will automatically give your the ESM build if the bundler supports it.
+The ESM version is marked as the default export of `package.json` for consumers that understand the `"module"` field in `package.json` (which is true for all the aforementioned bundlers), so doing `import PortalVue from 'portal-vue'` will automatically give you the ESM build if the bundler supports it.